CAAPIM/iOS-MAS-UI/CONTRIBUTING.md

-# Contribute to CA Mobile App Services SDK
+# Contribute iOS Mobile SDK
+## for CA Mobile API Gateway

 Contributions are welcome and much appreciated.
 Just follow these easy steps to contribute.

 ## Code Standard and Guideline
 For consistency, we ask that you adhere to some basic code guidelines when contributing to the MAS SDK.
 See the [Code Standard and Guideline][guidelines] for details.

 ## Our Development Process
-To continue improving the SDK, the MAS development team will work on the same GitHub repos as you.
+To continue improving the SDK, our development team will work on the same GitHub repos as you.
 The `develop branch` is used for development, and the `master branch` is used only for stable releases.
 **Note:** For production environments, please use releases only from the master branch.

 ### Pull Requests